-Labeled as domains in Domain Industry News started by Vito, May 27, 2019.
+Located in Domain Marketplace Reviews, started by Vito, May 27, 2019

 Submitting domains via uni form I forgot to add the www on the front is it necessary?

 No not necessary.

 But did you add https?
 It might be invalid without it ))

 Titanium glass is a great name, think about smart phone glass, UV protection in eye glasses and durability.
 Nano Titanium glass (bendable screen) may be coming in the very near future.
 They should be happy to keep the domain and flip it for a small fortune in 3-5 years